hummelthomas/winpython/WPPM.md

 WinPython is a portable distribution of Python.
 In other words, even if it provides a working Python environment, WinPython does **not** install Python on your machine.

 To install package on Winpython:
-- either launch "WinPython Command Prompt" and use the standard PIP Python package manager,
+- either launch "WinPython Command Prompt" and use the standard PIP Python package manager
 - either download a packages from pypi.io or http://www.lfd.uci.edu/~gohlke/pythonlibs/ , and install them via the graphical WinPython Package Manager "WinPython Control Panel".

-The WinPython Package Manager (WPPM) may be removed in the future, when "PIP" will get a standard Graphic User Interface. , a Python program handling package managing tasks (install, uninstall or upgrade packages) for a portable Python distribution.
+The WinPython Package Manager (WPPM) may be removed in the future, when "PIP" will get a standard Graphic User Interface, a Python program handling package managing tasks (install, uninstall or upgrade packages) for a portable Python distribution.

 ## WPPM currently supports the following Python package formats:
 * [Standard PIP package](https://pypi.org/) -- ** .whl, .zip, .tar.gz**